timescale/docs/mst/aiven-client/create-fork.md

 # Create a fork of your service using Aiven Client

 When you a fork a service, you create an exact copy of the service, including the underlying database.
-You can use it to create a development copy of your production environment, set up a snapshot to analyze an issue or test an upgrade, or create an instance in a different cloud, geographical location, or under a different plan.
+You can use a fork of your service to:
+*   create a development copy of your production environment
+*   set up a snapshot to analyze an issue or test an upgrade
+*   create an instance in a different cloud, geographical location, or under a different plan.

 ## Before you begin